 The House v.
 NCAA settlement introduces a revenue sharing model that allows participating institutions across the country to directly pay student-athletes beginning July 1, 2025.
 Schools can distribute each year up to 22% of the average revenue among schools in the ACC, Big Ten, Big 12, Pac-12 and SEC from media rights, ticket sales and sponsorships – known as the revenue sharing cap.

-The cap is estimated at $20.5 million per school for the 2025-26 academic year, pending final confirmation.
+The cap for the 2025-26 academic year is $20.5 million per school.
 With a few potential exceptions, the cap will then increase 4% the following two years and will be re-evaluated every three years over the duration of the 10-year settlement period.

 Student-athletes can receive this direct compensation in addition to their athletic scholarships, third-party NIL earnings and other previously permitted educational benefits.

 The College Sports Commission and LBi Software, a leading sports management software provider, have developed a comprehensive cap management system known as the College Athlete Payment System (CAPS).
-Participating institutions are required to use CAPS to manage and report their revenue sharing payments to student-athletes when revenue sharing goes into effect on July 1, 2025.
+Participating institutions are required to use CAPS to report their revenue sharing payments to student-athletes.

 The platform will enable schools to: